The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Roy Lichtenstein's Modern Painting (porcelain) from 1967, an enamel signed artwork, is estimated to be worth between £70,000 and £100,000.
-This rare artwork has been sold 5 times at auction since its initial sale on 7th March 2012.
-The average annual growth rate of this work is 4% and the hammer price over the last five years has ranged from £47,802 to £47,802.
+Roy Lichtenstein's Modern Painting (porcelain) from 1967 is a rare artwork, with an estimated value of £70,000 to £100,000.
+This signed enamel painting has been sold 5 times at auction since its initial sale on 7th March 2012.
+Over the past five years, the hammer price has shown some volatility, with an average annual growth rate of -14%.
 The edition size of this artwork is limited to 6.

 Meaning & Analysis